gypsydave5/specio/README.md

 ####Overview
-During week 10 at we were introduced to [Io], a dynamic, loosely-typed prototypical landuage with much in common with both JavaScript and Ruby.
+During week 10 at we were introduced to [Io], a dynamic, loosely-typed prototypical language with much in common with both JavaScript and Ruby.

 We were instructed to either generated the Fibonacci sequence, or implement the Boris Bikes project, in Io.